lf-edge/ekuiper/docs/en_US/rules/sources/mqtt.md

 ### sharedsubscription

 Whether use the shared subscription mode or not.
-If using the shared subscription mode, then if there are multiple XStream process can be load balanced.
+If using the shared subscription mode, then if there are multiple Kuiper process can be load balanced.

 ### servers